South Dakota State awarded top seed in 24-team FCS playoffs - WHIZ News

 Holy Cross earned the automatic bid from the Patriot League for a fourth consecutive postseason appearance.

-This year’s field includes seven programs that have won national championships and one team, Gardner-Webb (6-5), that will be making its first appearance in the playoffs.
-The Runnin’ Bulldogs will play at Eastern Kentucky (7-4) on Saturday.
+Gardner-Webb (6-5) is the only team in the field that will be making its first appearance in the playoffs.
+The Runnin’ Bulldogs clinched their first Big South Conference title since 2003 with a 38-17 victory against North Carolina A&T. They’ll make their debut at Eastern Kentucky (7-4).

 Other first-round games include Saint Francis, Pa.
 (9-2) at Delaware (7-4), Fordham (9-2) at New Hampshire (8-3), North Dakota (7-4) at Weber State (9-2), Southeast Missouri State (9-2) at Montana (7-4), Elon (8-3) at Furman (9-2) and Davidson (8-3) at Richmond (8-3).